-Creditors and the trustee have 60 days after the 341 Meeting during which they can file an adversary proceeding disputing the dischargeability of a specific debt or question the debtor’s right to discharge.
-Adversary proceedings are rare and will usually arise when the debtor is suspected of fraud or bad faith.
+Creditors and the trustee have 60 days after the 341 Meeting during which they can file an adversary proceeding disputing the dischargeability of a specific debtor question the debtor’s right to discharge.
+Adversary proceedings are rare and will usually happen when the debtor is suspected of fraud or bad faith.

 The overarching goal of bankruptcy is to give individuals and businesses a dignified fresh start.
 This is why the law classifies some assets as exempt from liquidation.
 The debtor can focus on rebuilding their finances without struggling with the basics.
 Exemptions vary by state and Florida’s are often considered one of the more generous.